-The 2014 awards are now closed, shortlisted entries are detailed below.
+The 2014 awards are now closed, See details of the winning projects below!

 Praxis Community Project’s ‘Temporary Homes’